DarrenJT/ProjectFinal/README.md

 # FUTURE WORK

 Within the development time given, I was able to create the page in which employee information was able to be added, updated and deleted.
-In future development I plan to add the 'Department' field, as well as onclude a separate page that lists the employees registered under their assigned departments.
+In future development I plan to add the 'Department' field, as well as include a separate page that lists the employees registered under their assigned departments.